LostByteSoft/ConvertAACtoAC3/readme.md

 		-Take an image file (movie poster) and convert it to:
 		Cover.jpg an 500x500 px
 		Folder.jpg an 1000x1000 px
-		{Name of folder reside in}.jpg 1000x1000px
+		Name of folder reside in.jpg 1000x1000px
 		For music and movie folder.

 	creator playlist all m3u in subfolder.sh